foobacca/reduce-django-page-size/pagesize-slides.md

 ---

-Gzip compression on server
+## Gzip compression on server

 - apache - mod_deflate
 - nginx - HttpGzipModule

-(though SSL data leakage with compressed data ...)

 ---

-HTML
+## HTML minification

+- django-htmlmin
-- django-htmlmin - young and a bit buggy tbh - and only comes on when DEBUG=False - so if you get weird bugs in production ...
+  - young and a bit buggy tbh
+  - and only comes on when DEBUG=False - so if you get weird bugs in production ...
 - (also just found htmlmin that might be better - but only found it this morning)

 ---

-CSS/JS general
+## CSS/JS minification

 - django-pipeline (or django-compressor)